KatTraxler/KatTraxler.github.io/_posts/2020-12-25-gcp-roles-permissions-101.markdown

 categories: GCP IAM 101
 ---

 Its ultimately Cloud IAM Permissions which grant access to resources.
 However, in GCP you do **not** and **cannot** assign individual permissions to an Identity.
 Instead, permissions are grouped together to form Roles.
 Its the Role, not the permission, that is granted to an Identity.
-Sometimes a Role will only contain a single permission, other times a Role will contain hunderds of permissions so that the Role can enable some broader functionality.
+Sometimes, a Role will only contain a single permission, other times it will contain hunderds of permissions so that the Role can enable some broader functionality.

 **Permissions**